-The Irish system is centered on encouraging students to develop through independent learning.
-As such, your learning is much less prescribed than it is in the United States: basically the professor will not tell you what to read/study and when do it.
-As a student, it is your job to pick the materials you want to read and pace your learning.
-For example, your professors will not assign reading or regular assignments/quizzes to make sure that you are keeping up with your work.
-Instead, you will be given a reading list and assessed one or two times in the semester.
+The Irish system encourages students to develop through independent learning.

+As such, your learning is much less prescribed than it is in the United States: the professor will not specifically tell you what to read/study and when do it.
+As a student, it is your job to pick the materials you want to read from the class reading list and pace your learning.
+You will not have regular assignments/quizzes to make sure that you are keeping up with your work.
+Instead, you are expected to do your own reading and will be assessed one or two times in the semester.

-Most courses at UL are taught in the traditional method of lecture and tutorial that is common in the U.K. and Ireland.
+Most courses at UL are taught in the traditional method of lecture and tutorial common in the U.K. and Ireland.
 Both the lecture and the tutorial play an important yet different role in student learning.

 Lectures: Like in the U.S., the lecture is a traditional method of teaching that allows lecturers to pass important information to a large number of students.
-However, you will be expected to take notes as handouts with lecture notes will not be provided.
-Also, lectures in Ireland may offer less opportunity for students to ask questions as students are expected to ask questions and discuss the topic in the tutorial.
-Lectures in the Ireland are not intended to tell you everything you need to know for the test or assignment.
+However, you will be expected to take noted; handouts with lecture notes will not be provided.
+Also, lectures offer less opportunity for students to ask questions; you ask questions and discuss the topic in the tutorial.

+Lectures in Ireland are not intended to tell you everything you need to know for the test or assignment.
 Instead, the lectures might provide an overview to allow you to place your course material or readings in context or to focus on a difficult concept or theory.
 To take the best advantage of lectures, you should keep up with course reading and come to lecture prepared.
 By being prepared for lecture, you will be able to engage and ask questions in the tutorials.

 Tutorials/discussion groups: Tutorials, or discussion groups as they are also called, are NOT mini-lectures.
-Instead, tutorials are active learning opportunities where the professor and your fellow students meet regularly to discuss the material being covered in lecture and the reading that you are doing outside of class.
+They are active learning opportunities where the professor and students meet to discuss the material covered in lecture and the reading that you are doing outside of class.
 For tutorials to be effective, they require active student participation.
 This means you:

-- must have read assigned work and suggested sources in advance - should be prepared to contribute to the discussion - made note of any difficult concepts or points from lecture or your readings that you do not understand - you should be willing to raise issues for discussion.
+- must have read assigned and suggested work in advance - should be prepared to contribute to the discussion - make note of any difficult concepts or points from lectures or your readings that you do not understand - should raise issues for discussion.

 Tutorials are not optional.
-Attendance is kept and absences are noted.
+Attendance is kept, and absences are noted.
 One benefit of tutorials is that they allow for closer professor/student relationships than are typically found at the undergraduate level in the U.S.

-Advance planning and independent learning: With only 12-15 hours of class time per week, you may think your time at UL will be an academic vacation.
+Advanced planning and independent learning: With only 12-15 hours of class time per week, you may think your time at UL will be an academic vacation.
 This is definitely not the case.
 As mentioned before, much of the emphasis is placed on independent study.
 As one student said, "You will probably spend a lot less time in class than you are used to, but in exchange, you are expected to do a lot more independent work!"